Skip to content

 Remember, each type of business is taxed differently, so do your research to figure out which type is best for you.

-Apply for a small business license
+6. Get your small business license

 Use these resources to find out what kind of business permit or license you need in your region: